cronobo/blog/_posts/2018-03-22-deploy-firebase-from-gitlab-ci.md

 title: How to deploy to Firebase from Gitlab-CI
 ---

-Firebase is a great solution to quickly deploy and host static files. we use it to serve [our frontend VueJS application](https://cronobo.com).
+Firebase is a great solution to quickly deploy and host static files.
+At [Cronobo](https://cronobo.com), we use it to serve [our frontend VueJS application](https://cronobo.com).

-Some people read *static files* and immediately think about old pure-html websites, but this is not true.
+**Note:** Some people read *static files* and immediately think about old pure-html websites, but this is not true.
 If your are using an application bundler such as Webpack, after building, your single-page application becomes a set of static files.
 And can be hosted by Firebase.

-At Cronobo, our core philosophy is to automate as much as possible workflows, for our customers and of course for ourselves.

-Automating application deployment is a fundamental part of our internal development process.
-It eliminates human errors, reduces deployment time, gives developers a peculiar sense of satisfaction that once their code is reviewed and merged, it goes live without waiting for someone to perform the deployment by hands.

-We use [Gitlab](https://gitlab.org) to host our source code, and we will use Gitlab's continuous integration (Gitlab-CI) to perform the deployment each time new modifications are pushed to the master branch.
+In this article, we use [Gitlab](https://gitlab.org) to host our source code, and we will use Gitlab's continuous integration service (Gitlab-CI) to perform the deployment each time new modifications are pushed to the master branch.

 # Configuring .gitlab-ci.yml for Firebase deploy

-Install firebase locally:
+Let's start by installing firebase locally on your machine:

 ```
 npm install -g firebase-tools